Skip To Content

 searchDistance

-A double value to use as the maximum distance to search for neighboring features.
+A double value that will be used as the maximum distance to search for neighboring features.

 The units of the search distance value is supplied by the searchDistanceUnit parameter.